 North Korea Seen Reassembling Rocket Test Site

-Satellite imagery suggests that North Korea may be taking steps to reactivate a partially decommissioned long-range rocket test site on the 'country's west coast.
+Satellite imagery suggests that North Korea may be taking steps to reactivate a partially decommissioned long-range rocket test site on the country's west coast.

 Experts say they see evidence that workers are rebuilding at the Sohae Satellite Launching Station.
 In a matter of days, a rocket-engine test stand and a large transfer structure have been reassembled, according to Joseph S. Bermudez Jr., a senior fellow for imagery analysis at the Center for Strategic and International Studies.
 The structures were taken down over the course of last summer, Bermudez says, and reassembled in a matter of days.